cyrus-and/chrome-remote-interface/README.md

 - `host`: HTTP frontend host.
 Defaults to `localhost`;
 - `port`: HTTP frontend port.
 Defaults to `9222`;
-- `chooseTab`: determines which tab this instance should attach to.
+- `chooseTab`: determines which tab this client should attach to.
 The behavior changes according to the type:

   - a `function` that takes the array returned by the `List` method and returns